 Cain, the first son of Adam and Eve, is really only talked about in Genesis 4.
-If we stop to think about Cain, we realize that he was the first person ever born!
-Adam and Eve were created.
+If we stop to think about Cain, we realize that he was the first child born!
 His whole story is contained in just a few verses.